OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part1.md

 Insert the sensor into the soil so that the metallic parts are completely covered by the soil.

-> The sensor isn't super water-proof, when watering your plant, avoid pouring water directly on the sensor.
+> The sensor isn't super water-proof, so when watering your plant, avoid pouring water directly on the sensor.

 #### 7. Download the Project Code